Creative Community for Peace: Views

-Creative Community for Peace is a pro-Israel organization which works to counter antisemitism and anti-Israel sentiment in the entertainment industry.
-They seek to get artists and performers to promote the arts as a bridge to peace.
+Creative Community for Peace is a pro-Israel organization that works to counter anti-Israel sentiment in the entertainment industry.
 The organization's website focuses on Israel's cultural diversity and technology, with less focus on the Israeli–Palestinian conflict.
-Co-founder Steve Schnur praised the power of the arts to build bridges and bring people together.
-Co-founder David Renzer claims their goal is to provide balance in dialogue.
 CCFP co-founder Ran Geffen-Lifshitz stated in 2014 that the sole purpose of CCFP is to assist artists and performers with navigating appearances in Israel.

-Craig Balsam (co-founder of Razor & Tie Entertainment) says that CCFP doesn't try to whitewash things or claim Israel is perfect.
-He says that CCFP objects to "factually incorrect, inflammatory and extreme" statements.According to Balsam, performing in Israel is an opportunity for artists to see first hand what's going on in Israel.

 Co-founder Steve Schnur said in 2019 that CCFP is apolitical and non-religious.
-Renzer said that their vision is that through "dialogue and conversation and education" there would eventually be a peaceful resolution to the Israel/Palestine conflict.
-CCFP Director, Ari praised apolitical statements for peace from Rihanna and DJ Khaled who respectively said "stand[s] with humanity" and "love and light and prayers."
-The website describes CCFP as a group composed of members with diverse political views about how Israel can attain peace.
+Renzer said that their vision is that through "dialogue and conversation and education" there would eventually be a peaceful resolution to the Israeli–Palestinian conflict.
+CCFP Director, Ari praised apolitical statements supporting peace from Rihanna and DJ Khaled who respectively said "stand[s] with humanity" and "love and light and prayers."
+Their website describes CCFP as a group composed of members with diverse political views about how Israel can attain peace.

-CCFP Director, Ari Ingel claims that misinformation is being spread online and the amplified with social media influences with no information of what's actually happening.
-He believes this only seeks to inflame the situation, instead of de-escalating it.
-Ingel spoke about problems with Clubhouse not having any ability to monitor hate speecha and said there was a disturbing about of anti-Jewish conspiracy theories and antisemitic tropes in the rooms including "Jews running the slave trade" and "running all the banks."
+Ari Ingel, director of CCFP, claims that misinformation about Israel is being spread online and amplified by social media influencers who lack a full understanding of the Israeli-Palestinian conflict.
+Ingel criticized Clubhouse for not monitoring hate speech, and said the app contained anti-Jewish conspiracy theories and antisemitic tropes.

 The organization is opposed to Boycott, Divestment and Sanctions.
-In 2013, Forward wrote that they dispute the use of the term "occupation" to describe Israel's control over the West Bank.
-They take position that Israeli settlements are not an obstacle to peace and dispute claims that Israel is practicing apartheid.
+In 2013, The Forward wrote that CCFP disputes the use of the term occupation to describe Israel's occupation of the West Bank.
+It says that Israeli settlements are not an obstacle to peace and disputes claims that Israel is practicing apartheid.
 CCFP believes that performers boycotting Israel is not going to create peace.
-CCFP claims that some artists feel harassed or even physically threatened by BDS groups.
+CCFP has made claims that some artists have been harassed or physically threatened by BDS groups.

-CCFP believes that Hamas is playing a leading role in the Israel/Palestine violence.